-Preheat your oven to 350 degrees Fahrenheit.
-Although browning typically helps add deep flavor to the chops, it isn't necessary.
+Preheat your oven to 350 F. Although browning typically helps add deep flavor to the chops and seal in moisture, it isn't necessary.
 If you choose to brown them, heat a skillet over medium-high heat until your cooking oil begins to shimmer.
 Brown the chops on either side, being careful not to lose your stuffing when you flip them.

-Place your pork chops on a baking sheet that's been lined with foil or in a baking dish that's been lightly greased or sprayed with cooking spray.
+Place your pork chops in a shallow baking sheet lined with foil or lightly sprayed with cooking spray.

 Grilled Stuffed Pork Chops

 Prepare your pork chops by removing them from the refrigerator.
-Season each side with a little salt and black pepper.
-Place the stuffed pork chops on the grill, arranging them on the foil over indirect heat with the grill lid closed.
+Season each side, if desired, with a little salt and black pepper.
+Place the stuffed pork chops on the grill.

 Items you will need